 Average handle time has always been a mystery score to settle with!

 No matter how hard you try, your customers shall always point out that one valid reason bringing you down again.
-There are innumerable ways to avoid it and overcome the situation all of which are centered on customer satisfaction.
+There are innumerable ways to avoid it and overcome such situations which are centered on customer satisfaction.

 What is AHT?